Nyhavn 51: 17th and 18th centuries

 The property was listed in Copenhagen's first cadastre of 1689 as No. 16 in St. Ann's East Quarter.
 It was owned by cooper Peder Christensen at that time.

-Rhe property was acquired by skipper Stig Pedersen before 1731.
+The property was acquired by skipper Stig Pedersen before 1731.
 In the new cadastre of 1756, his property was listed as No. 26 in St. Ann's East Quarter.
 The present building on the site was constructed for beer seller (øltapper) Henrich Lambertsen Engelin 1766.